GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ##Introduction

 ###Purpose
+This document describe the strategy for testing the integration of components of the PowerEnjoy system, designed in the Design Document presented earlier.

 ###Scope

 ###Definitions
-* Bottom-up: a strategy that starts from the lower level to the higher level components.
+* __Bottom-up__: a strategy that starts from the lower level to the higher level components.
-* Stub: a fake component that simulate the behaviour of the one that is not already integrated.
+* __Stub__: a temporary substitute component that simulate the behavior of the one that is not already integrated.
 It is used to test other components that require interaction with this one.

 ###Abbreviations
-* GUI: Graphical unit interfaces
+* __GUI__: Graphical unit interfaces

 ###Reference documents
 * Specification document
 * RASD
 * Design document
 * Integration test document sample on Beep

 ##Integration strategy

 ###Entry criteria